mozilla/application-services/docs/howtos/locally-published-spm-in-ios.md

 ```sh
 ./make_tag -l ../application-services X.Y.Z
 ```
-Once that is done, your local checkout will now have a git tag `X.Y.Z` that can be pointed to by xCode
+Once that is done, your local checkout will now have a git tag `X.Y.Z` that can be pointed to by Xcode

 ## Include the local checkout of `rust-components-swift` in `Focus`
 This is the final step to include your local changes into `Focus`.
 Do the following steps: